Thursday, September 20, 2012

 Retail Bluz - Part 4 - The 'We're not in Kansas Anymore' Edition

 All in all, my tenure at the Parma store was pretty successful, both personally and for the store.
 I was often called upon to train new managers and that helped add to my own little “sphere of influence.”
-I wasn’t just training my own managers; I would train new hires that were slated to run the new stores we were opening.
+I wasn’t just training my own managers; I would train new hires who were slated to run the new stores we were opening.
 Anyone that you train, in a situation like that, will always look up to you as an ally and an authority (as long as you’re not a bozo, I suppose.)

 I always looked at it like a “family tree.”
-My DM was the trunk, the original managers from Toledo, (me, Kenny the Viking and the Dragon Lady) were the main branches, and everyone we trained thereafter branched off further to provide the canopy.
+My DM was the trunk, the original managers from Toledo, (me, Kenny the Viking, and the Dragon Lady) were the main branches, and everyone we trained thereafter branched off further to provide the canopy.

 A little more than a year after I took the Parma store, Kenny the Viking decided to return to Toledo, so the DM tapped me to replace him.
-He was running an 8,000 square foot freestanding store in Maple Heights, much like the store I started in, only smaller.
+He was running an 8,000-square-foot freestanding store in Maple Heights, much like the store I started in, only smaller.
 I recommended that the trainee with whom I was working, step into my place in Parma.
 (You may remember her from the Whatsername Trilogy.)

 This is the Maple Heights store, shown from the front of the store to the back.
 That’s our tape wall on the right.
-You can see that we still sold CDs in the non-eco-friendly 'long-box.'
+You can see that we still sold CDs in the non-eco-friendly 'long-boxes.'

 This area was to the left when looking at the first picture.
-The registers were just out of the shot, here, to the left.
+The registers were just out of the shot, to the left.

 The day I took command of the store was the day of the AFC Championship game between the Cleveland Browns and Denver Broncos.
 I remember being introduced to the team as their new manager, and the first words out of my mouth were “Go Broncos!

 Yeah, I probably started off on the wrong foot.
-But I had to laugh because that particular game went down in history as the one with “The Fumble,” wherein the Brownies had the winning touchdown elude them when their running back fumbled the ball just before he crossed the goal line, allowing Denver to hold on for the win.
+But I had to laugh because that particular game went down in history as the one with “The Fumble,” wherein the Brownies had the winning touchdown elude them when their running back fumbled the ball just before he crossed the goal line for the winning score, allowing Denver to hold on for the win.
 My Steelers sucked that year, so without them in the hunt, all I could do was root loudly against their biggest rival.
 In fact, I even went so far as to paint my office gold, with black trim.
 It’s a wonder they didn’t throw me out on my ass.

 This was my office, after painting.
 In all honesty, when I looked at the swatches, the color I selected didn’t look this yellow.
 I was expecting Steelers gold, not screaming canary yellow.